tsatria03/CookyCraze/docks/readme.txt

 To sell cookies and earn money, enter the cooky store and choose the sell option.
 You will be prompted to type how many cookies you want to sell, with the maximum amount already filled in.
 Press enter to sell everything you have, or type a smaller number to sell only part of your supply.
-Each cookie sells for a fixed rate, so the more you bake before selling, the larger your payout.
+Each cookie sells for a configurable rate set in the game settings, defaulting to 50 cents.
+The more you bake before selling, the larger your payout.

 Baking mode is a toggle that activates automatic cookie production.
 To enable it, you need at least one auto cookie.
 Once active, cookies are baked automatically on a timed cycle without any input needed.